mathspp/mathspp/pages/02.blog/04.pydonts/pydont-truthy-falsy-and-bool/item.en.md

 ```

 This piece of code should not surprise you, as it is very standard Python code:
-there's a couple of `if` statements that make use of explicit Boolean values.
+there are a couple of `if` statements that make use of explicit Boolean values.
-The next step is when you use an expression that *evaluates* to a Boolean value:
+The next step is using an expression that *evaluates* to a Boolean value:

 ```py
 >>> 5 > 3